 That's what you're doing.

-So, you know, I thought I got in the business to sell cars and I'm a health care manager.
+So, you know, I thought I got in the business to sell cars, and I'm a healthcare manager.

 But guys, guess what?

-Now it's not just your antibiotics or your insulin or your heart medicine.
+Now, it's not just your antibiotics or your insulin or your heart medicine.

-No cost Who prescribes an uh aspirin?
+Who prescribes aspirin?

 Doctors.